4xkw/TCP-SPOOFING/README.md

 pip install time
 ```
 <b>Author</b>
-This project was originally created by linsedevv, and contributions are welcome.
+This project was originally created by 4xkw, and contributions are welcome.

 Author: linsedevv
 Contributions: If you have suggestions or improvements, feel free to fork the repository and submit a pull request.